Restless reachability problems in temporal graphs: Algorithm

 We generate restless walks of length $\ell-1$ that end at vertex~$u$ at time $i$ using restless walks of length~$\ell-2$ by having

 Generalizing from the previous example, the dynamic-programming recursion is written as

 for each $u \in V$, $\ell \in \{2,\dots,k\}$ and $i \in [\tau]$.

-The following result is fundamental to our approach. \begin{lemma} The polynomial encoding $\prep{u}{\ell}{i}$ presented in Equation~(\ref{eq:poly-enc:1}) contains a multilinear monomial of degree $2\ell-1$ if and only if there exists a restless temporal path of length $\ell-1$ ending at vertex $u$ reaching at time $i$. \end{lemma} \begin{proof} From Equation~(\ref{eq:poly-enc:1}) it is clear that if the $y$-variables are not repeated in a monomial, the walk ends at vertex $u$ and has length $\ell-1$.
-Let us assume that the polynomial has a multilinear monomial with degree $2\ell-1$.
-It is easy to see that the variables of this monomial are different, so the walk represented by the monomial is a path.
-From the construction it is also clear that we only continue the walk if we have reached the neighbor $v$ at time at least $i-\delta(v)$.
-Conversely, let us assume that there exists a restless path of length $\ell-1$ that ends at vertex $u$ at latest time~$i$.
-Since the length of the path is $\ell-1$, there are $\ell$ unique $x$-terms and $\ell-1$ unique $y$-terms, and thus, there exists a multilinear monomial of degree $2\ell-1$. \end{proof}
+The following result is fundamental to our approach. \begin{lemma} The polynomial encoding $\prep{u}{\ell}{i}$ presented in Equation~(\ref{eq:poly-enc:1}) contains a multilinear monomial of degree $2\ell-1$ if and only if there exists a restless path of length $\ell-1$ ending at vertex $u$ reaching at time $i$. \end{lemma} \begin{proof} We prove the claim by induction.
+For $l=1$, $\prep{u}{1}{i}=x_u$ for every $u \in V$ and $i \in [\tau]$, so the base case holds trivially.
+Assume that for $\ell-1$, $\prep{u}{\ell-1}{i}$ contains a multilinear monomial of degree $2\ell-3$ if and only if there exists a restless path of length $\ell-2$ ending at vertex $u \in V$ at time $i \in [\tau]$.

+For $\prep{u}{\ell}{i}$, from Equation~(\ref{eq:poly-enc:1}), the $y$-variables in any monomial are not repeated, as they have unique $\ell$ and $i$ subscript.
+By construction, we include the restless walks from neighbors $v \in N_i(u)$ to construct $\prep{u}{\ell}{i}$, if $v$ was reached no earlier than $i-\delta(v)$.
+Thus, all walks included in the polynomial encoding $\prep{u}{\ell}{i}$ are restless.
+Moreover, by construction, all walks encoded in $\prep{u}{\ell}{i}$ end at vertex $u$ and have length $\ell-1$, since all walks in $\prep{v}{\ell-1}{i}$ have length $\ell-2$.
+Suppose $\prep{u}{\ell}{i}$ contains a multilinear monomial with degree $2\ell-1$.
+Since all $y$-variables are unique, there must be $\ell$ unique $x$-variables, corresponding to restless path of length $\ell-1$.
+Because, a monomial is multilinear if and only if it corresponds to a path, as established in~\cite[Lemma~2]{thejaswi2020pattern}.